 Storing Milkweed Seed

 Collect the seed in the fall.
 Most milkweed species need a cold snap before planting in the spring.
 The seed will need to be stored for at least a month or over the winter.

 - Be sure that your seed is completely moisture-free before storing it.
 Set the seed on an old screen or dry piece of paper-toweling for a few days in a draft-free part of your house.
 Not doing this will cause the seed to mold.

 - After the seed is dry, store the seed in an airtight container in the refrigerator.
 I like to add some dry paper toweling inside to soak up any moisture that refrigeration might inside the container.

 - You can also skip storage and plant seed directly into the soil in the fall and try and let nature take care of the entire process.

 - Warm weather species (southern areas) don’t require cold moist stratification.

 To Plant Milkweed Seed

-In the spring after all chances of frost has passed, it is the time to plant your milkweed seed.
+In the spring after all chances of frost have passed, it is the time to plant your milkweed seed.

 - Remove the seed from the refrigerator for a few days to accumulate the seed to a warmer condition.